sidml/Ship-Image-Classification-Challenge/README.md

 ![Ship Visualization](./images/ship_viz.gif)

-Recently I participated in Analytics Vidhya's Game of Deep Learning Hackathon.
-The aim was to build a model that is able to classify ship type using only the images taken by the survey boats.
+In this repo I attempt to build a model that is able to classify ship type using only the images taken by the survey boats.
 Ship classification has as a wide range of applications, particularly in the areas of maritime safety,  fisheries management, marine pollution,  protection from piracy etc.

 There are 5 classes of ships to be detected.